 Better sleep, better health

-Quality ZZZs are critical for many aspects of wellbeing, and some simple measures can help you get the rest you need.
+Quality ZZZs are critical for many aspects of wellness, and some simple measures can help you get the rest you need.
 In the same way you plan out your day to include nourishing meals and physical activity, it’s possible to map out a doable sleep approach that works for your life.
-Rest easy!
+Be well and rest easy.